 Denims are the fastest growing fashion trend over the years.
-It has been accepted by every generation as comfortable and modest clothing that is also stylish to carry.
-It has been a topic of some protests against the Indian conservative society who disapproved of females wearing jeans.
+They have been accepted by every generation as comfortable and modest clothing that is also stylish to carry.
+Denims have also triggered some protests by the conservative society who disapproved of females wearing jeans.
 And since then, women wearing jeans has been one of the most talked about topics among Indian feminists.

 Indian Denim market was estimated to be Rs 20,205 crore in 2016.
-It is now projected to grow at a Compound Annual Growth Rate of 14.5 per cent, and reach up to Rs 39, 651 crore by the year 2021.
+It is projected to grow at a Compound Annual Growth Rate of 14.5 per cent.
 In 2015, India’s denim production was estimated to be 1.2 billion meters.

 The cost of a denim is often much more than what it shows on the price tag.
 For denims tend to be ecologically expensive.
 To put the ecological cost in perspective, it takes about 2,700 litres of water to produce one t-shirt, while a pair of jeans requires anywhere between 7,500 to 10,000 litres.
 The amount of water required for production of 1 pair of denims is sufficient to fulfil the drinking water requirement for a person for more than a decade.
 This is mainly because cotton, which grows mainly in dry parts of the world, requires a high amount of water.
 A pair of jeans needs a kilo of cotton, costing a hefty price to the environment.

 The textile industry is a massive contributor to carbon emissions and covers about 10 per cent of all global emissions.
 This stat appalled the Surat-based Shreyans Kokra who decided to work towards introducing eco-friendly clothing options in the market, through his startup Canvaloop.